Unified API vs Embedded iPaaS: Which One is Right for Your Use Case?

 Which of your teams will build the integrations?

-A unified API makes it simple to build integrations by standardizing the API, the data schema, and authentication (among other things).
+A unified API platform makes it simple to build integrations by standardizing the API, the data schema, and authentication (among other things).
 Unified APIs vary in whether they include tools to build the integrations (or just the connecting point with the API).
 Some unified APIs provide integration connectors, allowing devs to start building integrations.
-In most cases, however, unified APIs are code-focused and require developers to build each integration, as well as create tools and processes for building, deploying, and supporting the integrations.
+In most cases, however, unified APIs are code-focused and require developers to build each integration and create tools and processes for building, deploying, and supporting the integrations.

 In contrast, an embedded iPaaS has everything needed to build, deploy, and support integrations.
 Non-devs (such as onboarding and support) can build the integrations and deploy, activate, and support them.
 Devs are only needed for building custom connectors or something else requiring custom code.